 Tipu Sultan who ruled Mysore till his death in 1799, was a man of complex character.
 His personality is characterized by innovations and freethinking.

-- He introduced new – calendar, system of coinage, scales of weights and measures.
+- He introduced a new – calendar, system of coinage, scales of weights and measures.
 Tipu was a learned man and his personal library contained books on History, Religion, Military sciences, Mathematics and Medicine.